tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A categorical description of the extent to which the georeference has been verified to represent the best possible spatial description.</td>
+			<td>A categorical description of the extent to which the georeference has been verified to represent the best possible spatial description for the Location of the Occurrence.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>